Knut Schreiner: Turbonegro

 Schreiner plays lead guitar and sings backing vocals in the Norwegian band Turbonegro, known in Norway as Turboneger.
 The band was also known as Stierkampf.
-Turbonegro is a Norwegian punk rock band that was active from 1989–1998, and reformed in 2002.
+Turbonegro is a Norwegian punk rock band that was active from 1989 to 1998, and reformed in 2002.
 Their style combines glam rock, punk rock and hard rock into a style the band describes as "deathpunk".

 Other projects

 Schreiner was also involved at various times in bands The Vikings and The Kwyet Kings.

 He was also involved in the musical project Black Diamond Brigade, which released the single "Black Diamond", a cover of a Kiss song.

-Schreiner has produced bands such as Turbonegro, Amulet and The Lovethugs.
+Schreiner has produced bands such as Turbonegro, Amulet, and The Lovethugs.

 In 2002, he finished building his own studio with Anders Moller of Euroboys.
 It is called Crystal Canyon and is located in Oslo.

 Schreiner formed the band Mirror Lakes in 2010 in partnership with vocalist Frode Fivel.
-Other band members include Trond Mjøen, Havard Krogedal and Arne Mathisen.
-Their debut album was the eponymous album Mirror Lakes released in 2012.
+Other band-members include Trond Mjøen, Havard Krogeda, and Arne Mathisen.
+Their debut-album was the eponymous album Mirror Lakes released in 2012.